 Mounds State Park is Indiana’s second smallest State Park with only 290 acres, however, it is home to a wide variety of habitats that make it a great stopover site for many of birds.

 Trail 5 winds through the perimeter of the park.
-Pine Siskins, chipping and song sparrows sing near the historic Bronnenberg home.
-Woodpecker varieties, including the Pileated and Yellow-Breasted Sapsucker drum and call around the Great Mound.
-As Trail 5 curves towards the river, the forest stand is about a century old, providing downed logs and branches where you can spy wrens, Golden-crowned Kinglets, and Rufous-sided Towhees.
-Nighttime birders might hear owlsl in the woods near the park’s campground.
+Chipping and Song sparrows sing near the historic Bronnenberg home.
+Woodpecker varieties, including the Pileated and Yellow-bellied Sapsucker (seasonally) drum and call around the Great Mound.
+As Trail 5 curves towards the river, the forest stand is about a century old, providing downed logs and branches where you can spy wrens, Golden-crowned Kinglets, and Eastern Towhees.
+Nighttime birders might hear owls in the woods near the park’s campground.

 Mounds State Park’s Visitor Center features a wildlife viewing room with comfortable seating arranged behind floor to ceiling glass windows.
 A variety of typical feeder birds can be seen throughout the year.
 Ruby-throated Hummingbirds are frequent visitors during the summer.

 eBird Hotspot Link:

 Total Birding Time:

 Best Times to Bird:

 Ownership: Indiana Department of Natural Resources, Division of State Parks